UMB Bank n.a. Sells 405 Shares of Sysco Co. (NYSE:SYY)

-UMB Bank n.a. lessened its holdings in Sysco Co.
-(NYSE:SYY – Get Rating) by 2.0% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 20,305 shares of the company’s stock after selling 405 shares during the quarter.
-UMB Bank n.a.’s holdings in Sysco were worth $1,720,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+UMB Bank n.a. decreased its position in shares of Sysco Co.
+(NYSE:SYY – Get Rating) by 2.0% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 20,305 shares of the company’s stock after selling 405 shares during the quarter.
+UMB Bank n.a.’s holdings in Sysco were worth $1,720,000 as of its most recent filing with the Securities & Exchange Commission.

 Sysco Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 28th.
-Stockholders of record on Friday, October 7th will be given a dividend of $0.49 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 28th.
+Investors of record on Friday, October 7th will be issued a dividend of $0.49 per share.
 The ex-dividend date of this dividend is Thursday, October 6th.
-This represents a $1.96 annualized dividend and a dividend yield of 2.77%.
-Sysco’s dividend payout ratio (DPR) is presently 74.24%.
+This represents a $1.96 dividend on an annualized basis and a yield of 2.77%.
+Sysco’s dividend payout ratio (DPR) is 74.24%.

 Sysco Profile